robinrob/rsmithio/_posts/2018-02-02-personal-automation-as-code-practice.md

 ---
 layout:     post
-title:      Personal automation as code practice
+title:      Personal Automation as Code Practice
 subtitle:   Why automating everything can be good for you
 date:       2018-01-29
 type:       Blog Post